% Arabica is about my love for coffee, design, and seeing the world.

 What kind of life do I want to live?

 I reflected on them over and over.
 Eventually, I found my answers.

 ・I want to live a simple and down-to-earth life.

 ・I only need the basics to be satisfied: food, clothing and a house.

 ・As my parents did for me, I also want to travel with my children and provide a higher standard of life for them.

 And my last answer was coffee.

 I truly need an amazing cup of coffee every day.
 This is why I founded

 So to create the best coffee possible, I borrowed money and bought a coffee farm in Hawaii.
-I also started trading green beans from around the world and became the sole-exporter of a Japanese roasting machine along with the distributor of one of the best espresso machines.
-I then spent one year persuading Junichi Yamaguchi, a world champion of latte art, and someone whom I considered to be our ideal head barista.
-When he finally agreed, we opened % Arabica in the beautiful historic city of Kyoto in February 2014.
+I also started trading green beans from around the world and became the sole-exporter of a Japanese roasting machine along with the distributor of one of the best espresso machines in the world.
+Then in September 2014, I opened the flagship store in the beautiful historic city of Kyoto, Japan.

-Our mission is to grow % Arabica across unique lands and cultures of the world, so that young baristas can “See the World Through Coffee.”
+Our dream is to grow % Arabica across unique lands and cultures of the world, so that we can “See the World Through Coffee.”